waku-org/specs/standards/core/enr.md

 #### Raw TCP only

-Bob is a node operator, he runs a node that supports inbound connection for the following protocols:
+Bob is a node operator that runs a node that supports inbound connection for the following protocols:

 - TCP 10101 on `1.2.3.4`

-Bob SHOULD structure the ENR for her node as follows:
+Bob SHOULD structure the ENR for his node as follows:

 | key         | value                                           |
 | ----------- | ----------------------------------------------- |